Real Property Appraisal

 All counties within the State of Nevada are required to use the third method or cost approach to value real properties for taxation purposes.
 Nevada Revised Statute (N.R.S.)
 361.227 requires the Assessor to establish the "taxable value" by determining the "full cash value" of the land and adding to that the estimated replacement cost of improvements (buildings, etc.) less appropriate depreciation.
 The replacement cost of the improvements is determined by using Marshall Valuation Service as required by Nevada Administrative Code.
 The appropriate depreciation, for real property is one and one-half (1.5) percent of replacement cost for each year of age of the structure(s).

 The Assessor is also required by statute (N.R.S.
 361.260) to determine the taxable value for all real property subject to taxation each year.
 The statute requires the Assessor to reappraise each real property at least once every five years.
-In the interim four years we must and do use factors as directed by the Nevada Department of Assessment Standards (D.O.A.S.) which is overseen by the Nevada Tax Commission (N.T.C.).
+In the interim four years we must and do use factors as directed by the Division of Local Government Services (D.O.L.G.S.) which is overseen by the Nevada Tax Commission (N.T.C.).

-Land factors are determined by the Assessor’s Office, reviewed by D.O.A.S. and approved by N.T.C.
-Factors for the buildings, etc. are determined by D.O.A.S. and applied across the board to all properties not recosted.
+Land factors are determined by the Assessor’s Office, reviewed by D.O.L.G.S and approved by N.T.C.
+Factors for the buildings, etc. are determined by D.O.L.G.S. and applied across the board to all properties not recosted.

 Whichever method of determining taxable value is used (factoring or reappraisal), the total taxable value cannot exceed the "full cash value" (market) of the property as defined by N.R.S.
 361.025.